stuffedwombat/stuffedwombat.github.io/iiii.md

 - If a publishers wants you, you do not need them.

 Publishers are buying you as a cheap lottery ticket, hoping that whatever you’ve been obsessed with connects with a large audience.
 They want what you have, not the other way around.
-To give up 30-50% of your games revenue in exchange for promises of “marketing” is ridiculous in the current, community-driven indie scene.
+To give up 30-50% of your games revenue in exchange for promises of “marketing” is ridiculous in the current, community-recommendation driven indie market.

 - If you need a publisher, they don’t want you

 Your game will either sell itself, or it won’t sell.

-If you are a tiny developer working on a game in an established genre, without putting your own, genuine, twist on it, you are no longer competing for the genuine appreciation of a few freaks, you are competing against opportunists who are much better at selling out than you.
+If you are a tiny indie working on a game in an established genre, without putting your own personality and style into it, then you are no longer vying for the genuine appreciation of a few freaks, you are competing against opportunists who are much better at selling out than you.
 And you will loose.

 So what should you do?